Balistarama/04_SVHN-Image-Classifier/data/README.md

 AFTER PROCESSING:
 --------------------------------------------------------------------------------
-Data was unzipped into separate directories inside "data/raw"
+- Data was unzipped into separate directories inside "data/raw"
+- "data_processor.py" was then run to munge data into SVHN.pickle

 REFERENCES:
 --------------------------------------------------------------------------------